 - clarifying a misunderstanding - an apology - an agreed plan of action to avoid further incidents - conducting education sessions about behaviour and its impact on others. - 2.1.2.2.
-If the person about whom the complaint has been made is the Bishop, the complainant may opt to seek the assistance of the Secretary of Synod.
-The Secretary of Synod may meet with each party separately to ensure each party is given a chance to tell their story in private and in confidence and will then adopt such of the procedure in para 2.1.2.1 as he or she thinks appropriate for resolution of the grievance, and/or may provide a written report on the matter to the Diocesan Council.
+If the person about whom the complaint has been made is the Secretary of Synod, the complainant may opt to seek the assistance of the HR Manager.
+The HR Manager may meet with each party separately to ensure each party is given a chance to tell their story in private and in confidence and will then provide a written report on the matter to the Chair of Diocesan Council.
+The Chair of Diocesan Council will adopt such of the procedure in para 2.1.2.1 as he or she thinks appropriate for resolution of the grievance.